 The spare wheel is only intended for temporary use.
 Replace it with a normal wheel as soon as possible.
-The vehicle's handling may be altered by the use of the spare wheel.
-The correct tire pressure is stated in the tire pressure table, see Tire inflation - pressure table (p.
-297) and in the tire inflation placard on the driver's side door jamb at the rear of the driver's door opening.
+The car's handling may be altered by the use of the spare wheel.
+The correct tire pressure for the spare wheel is stated in the tire pressure table, see Tire inflation - pressure table (p.
+301) and in the tire inflation placard on the driver's side door jamb at the rear of the driver's door opening.